morarupasukaru/devdocs/frontend/Angular.md

         on service self)
       * creating component with Angular CLI: `ng g c name-of-component`
-  * [Templates](https://angular.io/guide/template-syntax) in Angular represent the view written in HTML with additional features (e.g. binding with properties of the controller)
+  * [Templates](https://angular.io/guide/template-syntax) in Angular represent the view written in HTML with additional features like dynamic changes
   * [Directives](https://angular.io/guide/built-in-directives) allow to add features to elements in the DOM
     * [types of directives](https://angular.io/guide/attribute-directives#directives-overview):
       [structural](https://angular.io/guide/structural-directives) and